Tom Wopat: Marriages

-Arrest
+Legal troubles

+Wopat was arrested on March 15, 2006, in northern New Jersey, charged with driving while intoxicated and reckless driving.

-Wopat was arrested on August 2, 2017 on indecent assault and battery (felony) and drug (misdemeanor) charges in Waltham, Massachusetts, where he was about to open in a production of 42nd Street at Reagle Music Theater of Greater Boston.
+Wopat was arrested on August 2, 2017, on indecent assault and battery (felony) and drug (misdemeanor) charges in Waltham, Massachusetts, where he was about to open in a production of 42nd Street at Reagle Music Theater of Greater Boston.
 The Boston Globe reported "According to a Waltham police report, Wopat allegedly assaulted the woman during a rehearsal at the high school on July 23.
 The accuser said he came up behind her and grabbed her buttocks and continued touching her in that area.
 The show's producer and manager had previously spoken to Wopat regarding complaints from other female cast members about inappropriate comments and touching, the report said.
 The artistic director told police he had spoken with Wopat three times, and the actor was also reprimanded for being intoxicated at rehearsal, authorities said."

 During his arrest by Waltham police on August 2, 2017, a search of him and his vehicle under warrant revealed "two bags of white powder believed to be cocaine."
 According to court documents, Wopat told police that he buys cocaine "in large quantities and uses it over time".
-Wopat pleaded not guilty at his arraignment on August 3, 2017 and was released on bail.
+Wopat pleaded not guilty at his arraignment on August 3, 2017, and was released on bail.

 On July 20, 2018, Wopat pleaded guilty to two counts of "annoying and accosting a person of the opposite sex" and was sentenced to one year of probation.